 Polar Partners team managed the school design and set-up process

 Phase 2.
-School design and set-up started in early 2019 with school building’s architectural design, school building process, adaptation and localization of the Finnish curriculum to Georgia, teacher recruitment and training process, curriculum validation and registration process with the educational authorities from Georgia and from Finland and launch & promotion process of the Finnish International School.
-More about the phase 2 from our blog.
+School design and set-up started in early 2019 with the school building’s architectural design, school building process, adaptation and localization of the Finnish curriculum to Georgia, teacher recruitment and training process, curriculum validation and registration process with the educational authorities from Georgia and from Finland and launch & promotion process of the Finnish International School.
+More about phase 2 from our blog.

 Future development with steady, but good pace – Recognized school and educational hub of Georgia

 FIS will continue to develop dozens of aspects of the school with Polar Partners.
 New specialized pedagogical and administrative aspects are introduced at a steady, but reasonable pace during the next 5 years.
-After all the aspects of a Finnish school have been put into practice once, they will be continuously updated with Georgian-Finnish co-operation, based on latest educational research.
+After all the aspects of a Finnish school have been put into practice once, they will be continuously updated with Georgian-Finnish co-operation, based on the latest educational research.

 FIS will also aim to be a hub of teacher training and educational co-development in Georgia.
-It will build a teacher training centre next to the school and invite other public and private schools and research institutions to develop education in Georgia together with the Finnish experts.
+It will build a teacher training center next to the school and invite other public and private schools and research institutions to develop education in Georgia together with the Finnish experts.

 Polar Partners’ Finnish partners in the project:

-Finland University, University of Turku and private training companies such as KOULU Group, PedaNow, ALO Finland, SkillSafari, Johtajuustaito, an architecture office Finnish Education Group, publishing company Otava, software company Claned and marketing agency Unfair.
+Finland University, University of Turku, and private training companies such as KOULU Group, PedaNow, ALO Finland, SkillSafari, Johtajuustaito, an architecture office Finnish Education Group, publishing company Otava, software company Claned and marketing agency Unfair.

 The students come excited to school and leave home with a smile.Teacher, Finnish International School Georgia